pama1234/just-some-other-libgdx-game/README.md

 For to-do items, please view `/doc/todo.txt` file, when you finished a to-do item ,please move it to `/doc/solved.txt`.
 You can write to-do items freely with different languages , but you cannot change the language of existing to-do items.

 Please use your own signature file to compile Android sub-project

+Please delete files and folders in `android\libs\` manually when changing native dependencies in Android sub-project